 Our top pick in this category is the REI Co-Op Magma 30 which comes in both a men’s and women’s version.
 It offers the perfect combo of warmth, affordability, packability, and premium features.

 Four-season sleeping bags are made to keep you warm during winter camping trips at lower elevations.
 These bags typically have a lower limit of -10°C/14°F. For most casual winter campers, 4-season bags are sufficient.

 Our favorite 4-season model is the Western Mountaineering Kodiak MF, which boasts an outstanding warmth-to-weight ratio and is sure to keep you toasty on winter nights almost anywhere in the Lower 48.

 Five-season bags are designed for extreme winter camping, like high-elevation mountaineering or Arctic Circle expeditions.
-The lower limit ratings for these bags is normally around -40°C/-40°F. Made with the warmest materials available, a good five-season model can cost an arm and a leg.
+The lower limit ratings for these bags are normally around -40°C/-40°F. Made with the warmest materials available, a good five-season model can cost an arm and a leg.
 But if you’re headed into temperature extremes, it’ll be worth having.

 The best 5-season bag you can buy?
 In our opinion, it’s hard to beat the brilliant Marmot CWM, whose résumé boasts glowing references from several Everest summiteers.

 The Importance of a Sleeping Pad